Ritax2003/Gita-Wisdom-App/readme.md

 ## 📖 Overview

 The **Gita Wisdom App** is a PyQt5-based desktop application that integrates **Google Gemini AI** with curated verses from the Bhagavad Gita.
 It allows users to explore spiritual teachings, ask questions, and receive contextual responses inspired by Krishna’s guidance.
+Inspired by https://github.com/subrata2003/gita-wisdom-guide of [Subrata](https://github.com/subrata2003) .

 The app also includes sample queries, a clean multi-tab interface, update management, and user-friendly interaction with saved API keys.